-- Ingredients such as nuts, milk, soy, eggs, and other common allergens must be clearly displayed on a sign. - All items must be individually wrapped. - Members must wear gloves when handling food - Members cannot handle food and money in the same gloved hand.
+- Ingredients such as nuts, milk, soy, eggs, and other common allergens must be clearly displayed on a sign. - All items must be individually wrapped. - Members must wear gloves when handling food. - Members cannot handle food and money in the same gloved hand.

-Sport clubs may also reserve space at the SIU Student Center.
-Please visit the following webpage for more information.
+Sport clubs may also reserve space at the SIU Student Center and other campus locations.
+Please contact the relevant facility or department for more information.